Skip to content

 9. The final volume is the difference between 3D Area of Outer boundary minus 3D Area of inner Boundaries

-This can easily be performed in less than a day.
-Total terrain work will take less than one hour, with drone flight taking about 15 minutes, and the rest of the time will be spent on unpacking, setting up, packing the equipment.
-Then the processing in 3Dsurvey, after pointcloud is completed will again take about one hour.
+Total terrain work will take less than one hour.
+Drone flight will take about 15 minutes.
+The rest of the time will be spent on unpacking, setting up, packing the equipment.
+Then the processing in 3Dsurvey, after point cloud is completed, will again take about one hour.
 We will need to draw CAD boundaries and then calculate the volumes.
-In short, this kind of project will take about half of the day, when we count in travel to and from the site as well.